Vauryx/TargetReacts/README.md

+Find Target Reacts within the foundry module installer!

+or

 Use this link to install it from within Foundry https://github.com/Vauryx/TargetReacts/releases/latest/download/module.json

 Default settings can be accessed from Module Settings